Kualanamu Airport Rail Link: Background

 Train services is provided by PT Railink, a joint venture between PT Angkasa Pura II and PT Kereta Api Indonesia.
 It is the first integrated airport rail link in Indonesia, city check-in and electronic tickets are also available for convenience.
 The trains were manufactured by Woojin Industrial Systems in South Korea.

-In May 2014, double-tracking was completed, cutting travel by at least 10 minutes.
-The first stage of double tracking, Kualanamu-Bandar Khalipah is predicted to be finished in end 2015, while the second stage as fly over Bandar Khalipah-Medan city is predicted to be finished in mid-year 2016.

-The elevated tracks running from Medan Station up till Araskabu Station started operating on 1 December 2019.
-Beginning 28 September 2022, train services began making brief stops at Bandar Khalipah Station.
+Elevated tracks running from Medan Station to Araskabu Station started operating on 1 December 2019.
+From 28 September 2022, train services began making brief stops at Bandar Khalipah Station.